Mars Just Spat Out the InSight Heat Probe

 These drawbacks have obviously been frustrating.
 The HP3 is one of three main experiments on the lander, alongside the “Marsquake”-detecting Seismic Experiment for Interior Structure and the magnetic field-measuring Rotation and Interior Structure Experiment, or RISE.
 Together, these instruments are supposed to measure how geologically active the planet is, and they have already begun delivering exciting results.
 The heat probe’s potential failure wouldn’t negate the other instruments’ science, but it would be a frustrating loss.

+“Every mission we’ve sent to the surface of Mars has encountered surprises and unexpected engineering challenges,” Kirsten Siebach, assistant professor and Martian geologist at Rice University, told Gizmodo in an email.
+“Challenges like this are disappointing and set back the research we had planned, but they frequently open new avenues for research and always teach us something new about the surface of Mars.”
+She told Gizmodo she would be disappointed if scientists didn’t get the heat probe data, but that she has faith in the NASA engineers and hasn’t given up on the instrument yet.

-We’ve reached out to experts on the matter and will update the post when we hear back.
-But for now, we’re just crossing our fingers and hoping a fix comes soon.
+We’re just crossing our fingers and hoping a fix comes soon.

+Update 3:00PM: This post has been updated with a quote from Kirsten Siebach.